polyfant/hulta_pregnancy_app/README.md

 # Horse Tracking Application

-A modern web application for tracking horses, breeding, and health records.
-This application helps horse owners and breeders manage their horses' information, health records, breeding costs, and pregnancy monitoring.
+A comprehensive web application for tracking horses, breeding, and health records.
+This application helps horse owners and breeders manage their horses' information, health records, breeding costs, and provides detailed pregnancy monitoring with stage-specific guidelines.

 ## Current Features